-Errors in Leveling
+Errors In Leveling

 Proper note keeping and systematic Fieldwork will eliminate the first two, while multiple readings can reduce the third to a minimum.

-Blunders in leveling may occur due to,
+Blunders in levelling may occur due to,

 • Using the wrong point for a benchmark